-As seen in the “Recession Probability” section, the average response as to the odds of another recession starting within the next 12 months was 19.03%; the average response in March’s survey was 19.84%.
+As seen in the “Recession Probability” section, the average response as to the odds of another recession starting within the next 12 months was 15.79%.
+The individual estimates, of those who responded, ranged from 0% to 38%.
+For reference, the average response in March’s survey was 14.41%.

 The current average forecasts among economists polled include the following:

 full-year 2018: 2.5%

 full-year 2019: 2.1%

 December 2018: 3.32%

 Please Note – The above is excerpted from the EconomicGreenfield.com (published by RevSD, LLC) post of April 13, 2017, titled “The April 2017 Wall Street Journal Economic Forecast Survey”